pingcap/tidb-operator/en/backup-to-s3.md

 >     options:
 >     - --ignore-checksum
 > ```

+> **Note**
+>
+> This section lists multiple storage access methods.
+Only follow the method that matches your situation.
+>
+> The methods are as follows:
+>
+> - Amazon S3 by importing AccessKey and SecretKey
+> - Ceph by importing AccessKey and SecretKey
+> - Amazon S3 by binding IAM with Pod
+> - Amazon S3 by binding IAM with ServiceAccount

 + Create the `Backup` CR, and back up cluster data to Amazon S3 by importing AccessKey and SecretKey to grant permissions: